aws-samples/ecs-deep-learning-workshop/README.md

 $ python train_mnist.py --lr-factor 1
 </pre>

 You will start to see output right away.
-It will look like:
+It will something look like:
 <pre>
 INFO:root:Start training with [cpu(0)]
 INFO:root:Epoch[0] Batch [100]	Speed: 13736.09 samples/sec	Train-accuracy=0.782969